 If you have a slightly larger budget to work with, you might also consider the more powerful SoundCore Liberty Air 2 Pro.
 They feature a six-microphone array, 22 preset sound profiles, and the same 28-hour battery.
 SoundCore’s affordable ‘buds also come with targeted active noise-cancelling and PureNote technology.

 The final option on today’s list of the best headphones for the Samsung Galaxy S20 family just so happens to be the most affordable too.
 You can listen for five hours on one charge and add up to 15 more hours with the charging case for a total of up to 20 hours.
 That’s not as long as the top competitors, but the price more than justifies the shortcomings.

 See also: JLab Go Air review

-The JLab Go Air are 20% smaller than the original JLab Air, but the ear stem is longer to provide a more secure fit even in smaller ears.
+The JLab Go Air is 20% smaller than the original JLab Air, but the ear stem is longer to provide a more secure fit in smaller ears.
 Each earbud can be used independently, and the 8mm neodymium drivers offer crystal clear sound.
 You can select from three gel ear tips, so there’s bound to be a size that fits your ears.

 There you have it, the best headphones you can get to pair with the Samsung Galaxy S20 family.
-There are a few more things you might need to complete your setup though, so check out some cases and screen protectors below!
+There are a few more things you might need to complete your setup, though, so check out some cases and screen protectors below!